henryleberre/GT-UI/README.md

 ### 2-c) Build

-Run `make clean chromium` to generate a development version of OSCAR+ compatible with Chrome (any Chromium derivative), in the `build` directory.
+Run `python3 build.py` to generate a development version of OSCAR+ compatible with Chrome (any Chromium derivative), in the `build` directory.
 You can now open Chrome, navigate to the extensions page, enable Developer Mode, and click on "Load Unpacked", selecting the file `build/zip/Chromium.zip`.

 ## 3. Technical Presentation